Table of Contents

 Opals are classified by their base color into white opal, dark or black opal, orange-red fire opal, and colorless crystal opal.
 Black opals are generally the most valuable, followed by fire opals.
 Opals form in weathered rock deposits and are typically found irregularly within sedimentary rock.
 When opal is cut with its host rock, with the opal visible on the front and the sedimentary rock at the back, it is referred to as boulder opal.
 Boulder opals are more affordable but still exhibit beautiful play of color, offering an excellent option for buyers.

-- Pinfire: Small, dot-like flashes of color.
+1. Pinfire: Small, pinpoint flashes of color.